mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 ### Create an Ansible user

-**Note** this is an optional step as we can use the default EC2 user in Ansible.
-Due to security reasons it is recommended to create a dedicated Ansible user with sudo rights and only authorized access to the instance.
+**Note:** This is an optional step as we can use the default EC2 user in Ansible.
+Due to security reasons, it is recommended to create a dedicated Ansible user with sudo rights and only authorized access to the instance.

-#### Generate ssh-key for your user
+#### Generate the ssh-key for your user

 First, we need to generate an ssh-key for our Ansible user from our localhost.
 This key will help ease the SSH connection to the instance.
 The following command will generate an ssh-key for the user `ansible` on localhost: